text-gen/text-gen.com/_notes/Template File Metadata.md

 * **required_values**: the required values for the template.
 * **tags**: Some tags that describe this prompt.
 This information is used in filtering prompts.
 * **version**: the version of this prompt, follow [semantic versioning](https://semver.org/).
+* **commands**: This is used to convert templates to commands to be able to assign hotkey for each command (you need to reload the plugin to see the changes)
+		* `generate` : complie the template and generate the content through gpt-3 and insert the result in the **active note**.
+		* `generate&create`: complie the template and generate the content through gpt-3 and insert the result in the **new note**.
+		* `insert`: complie the template and insert the result in the active note without  gpt-3  insert the result in the **active note**..
+		* `insert&create`: complie the template and insert the result in the active note without  gpt-3  insert the result in the **new note**..
+		* `model`: show the template as form of inputs and insert the result in the **active note**.
+		* `clipboard`:  complie the template and generate the content through gpt-3 and write the result in the clipboard.